Hierosoft/linux-preinstall/doc/development/training-disclosure.md

 rename current_action to action for brevity.
 Also, the lines aren't being grouped into the correct action, so create a new "Start-Date:" case and only create an action instance on such a line.

 Make a new attribute of AptAction called subcommand that defaults to None.
 In the "Remove:" case, set subcommand to  "remove".
 In the End-Date: case, only append to remove actions if the subcommand is "remove".

+## morepdf
+make a python script that accepts a "path", an "old" string and a "new" string, and replaces the old string with the new string assuming the path is a pdf

+For backward compatibility, start with a python shebang and from __future__ import print_function, and use percent substitution instead of string interpolation throughout the code.
+Save the output file as os.path.splitext(path)[0] + "%s-.pdf" % new.
+Make replace_text_in_pdf a method of a new MorePDF class which has a "load" function to initialize doc which should become self.doc.
+Count the number of instances as in each block as block_replaced, then add that to a total "replaced" count, which should be shown in the print statement as "%s replacement(s) complete" instead of "Replacements complete".
+In save, rename "new" to "suffix" and only add "-%s" % suffix if suffix is not None.
+Call save like pdf_editor.save(path, suffix=new). use argparse.
+Instead of old, use args.find, and instead of new use args.replace.
+For find, allow -f or --find, for replace allow -r or --replace.
+If find is set and replace is not set, call replace_text_in_pdf(args.find, None).
+Change replace_text_in_pdf so that if new is None, the block's text is displayed with print but not modified.
+Display the page number before each matching block's text if new is None.